fchantada/poc-mysql-docker/README.md

 ## Prerequisites

-+ Vagrant 2.2.4 or highter.
++ Vagrant 2.2.4 or higher.
++ Hypervisor:
-+ VirtualBox 6.0 or highter.
+    + VirtualBox 6.0 or higher.
+    + Hyper-V 10 or higher.
++ Mysql client (example: MySQL Workbench)

 ## How to use?

-For start stack
+For start Sandbox
 ```
   $ vagrant up
 ```